What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: The System:

 The design of our system is based on a shift from content \emph{suppression} to \emph{transformation}.
 In taking this approach, we faced a design challenge: every intervention has to navigate a trade-off between three competing goals.
 The first is \emph{semantic fidelity}, or how faithful the modified content is to the original's intended meaning.
 The second is \emph{trigger fidelity}, or how close the modified distressing element is to its original form.
 The final goal is \emph{perceptual smoothness}, or how natural the result of the intervention looks to the user.
 We designed a palette of transformations, each reflecting a different approach to these trade-offs.
+Across this palette, interventions range from softening distressing elements to removing them, so people can still engage with the valuable parts of a content without being exposed to their triggers at full intensity.
+This approach echoes exposure therapy’s emphasis on working with weakened versions of stimuli.

 This palette includes transformations for both text and images.
 For images, we implemented and explored \textbf{three} categories of transformation: \textbf{obfuscation}, \textbf{semantic modification}, and \textbf{stylistic alteration}.
 First, \textbf{obfuscation} techniques prioritize the immediate reduction of trigger fidelity.
 Occlusion (a type of obfuscation) for instance, draws a solid dark rectangle over the region(s) that matches user's sensitivity.
 This approach aims to preserve the semantic fidelity of the surrounding context by leaving the rest of the image untouched.
 It scores low on perceptual smoothness, as the edit will be jarring.